COD Recognized as Center of Academic Excellence in Cyber Defense

 College of DuPage currently offers a Cyber Security and Defense Associate in Applied Science degree as well as a six-course training program aligned with core knowledge units required by the NSA and DHS.
 Upon completion of the program, students will receive a certificate from COD on the behalf of the NSA and the DHS.

-The Computer and Internetworking Technologies (CIT) program at College of DuPage offers a variety of degrees and certificates that allow graduates to pursue a career in a wide range of information technology fields.
+The Computer and Information Technology (CIT) program at College of DuPage offers a variety of degrees and certificates that allow graduates to pursue a career in a wide range of information technology fields.
 In addition, CIT offers a variety of certification training programs through its Cisco Networking Academy, CompTIA Academy and the Microsoft Imaging Academy.
 These training courses are for individuals interested in advancing their careers or for students who want to specialize in a particular area of study and receive certification training prior to graduation.

 Click here for more information about the CIT program at College of DuPage.